 Method Results Remarks Reference

-responsible for the garlic odour of

-the breath after tellurium uptake;

-after repeated injections of

-elemental tellurium black

-deposits in the cytoplasm of renal

-and neuronal cells become

 detectable.
 About 63-84% of

 ingested elemental tellurium is

+excreted by rats per day whereas

-the rest is retained
+the rest is retained.

-Raviaw Elemental tellurium is slowly Secondary source (HCN 2002)
+Review Elemental tellurium is slowly Secondary source, (HCN, 2002)

-Keview metabolised It is eliminated as method not described $(\Pi C N, 2002)$
+metabolised.
+It is eliminated as method not described

-dimethyl telluride in urine sweat memou not deserroed
+dimethyl telluride in urine, sweat,

 and expired air.

 The average daily intake for man

 is not known, it is estimated to be

 about 0.6 mg.
 Oral absorption is

 estimated to be ca. 25%, a half-

 life time of 3 weeks is assumed.

 Excretion in man was about 83%

 via urine, 15.6% via the faeces,

 and 1.6% in exhaled air.
 In rats

 excretion is mainly via faeces

 (about 70%).

 In animals tellurium is widely

 distributed through the body (rat,

+oral single application: blood,

-kidneys > spleen liver lungs >
+kidneys > spleen, liver, lungs >

-heart adrenal glands > muscles
+heart, adrenal glands > muscles,

 brain)

 In vitro studies investigating the Inhibition of squalene epoxidase (Wagner et al.,

 inhibition of squalene epoxidase in vitro was also induced by 1995)

-micromolar concentrations of ,
+micromolar concentrations of

-tellurite ((TeO 3) 2-) indicating that
+tellurite ($(TeO_3)^{2-}$) indicating that

 this is the active metabolite in

-vivo.
+vivo. -

 Review Proposed metabolic pathway for Review (Ogra, 2009)

 tellurium compounds: tellurate

-$((\text{TeO}4)^{2^-})$, reduction to tellurite
+$((\text{TeO}4)^2)$, reduction to tellurite

-$((\text{TeO}3)^2)$, reduction to telluride
+$((TeO_3)^{2-})$, reduction to telluride

-(1e 2), stepwise methylation to
+(Te 2-), stepwise methylation to

+mono-, di-, and trimethyl

-telluride: indicating that tellur
+telluride; indicating that tellur

 dioxide and tellurium (in the body

 reduced to telluride) are ending in

-the same metabolism pathway:
+the same metabolism pathway;

-accumulation in red blood cells as

-dimethylated Te species which
+accumulation in red blood cells as dimethylated Te species which

 bind to hemoglobin

 Summary of existing data Oral absorption in rats and rabbits (ECHA

-in the range of 10-40% of the Dissemination,
+Summary of existing data in the range of 10-40% of the Dissemination,

 In vitro studies on solubility in applied dose (tellurium 2018)

-artificial body fluids compound provided to rats and
+artificial body fluids compound provided to rats and 2010)

-rabbits not indicated); inorganic
+aranciai oody nulus rabbits not indicated); inorganic

-tellurium is first reduced to tallurida (Ta^2) and there for
+tellurium is first reduced to

-mothylated (10 2) and thereafter
+telluride (Te 2-) and thereafter

-memyrateu
+methylated

-Solubility of tellurium dioxide in
+Solubility of tellurium in artificial

+Soluonity of tenunum in artificial 1

+alveolar and gastrointestinal fluid about three fold lower than the

+alveolar and gastrointestinal fluid

+alveolar and gastrointestinal fluid about three fold lower than the